survivejs/react-book/manuscript/implementing_kanban/01_react_and_flux.md

 3. Push our data to a store.
 4. Define actions to manipulate the store.

 We'll do this gradually.
 The Alt specific portions will go behind adapters.
-It would be possible to interact with it directly.
-The adapter approach allows us to change our mind later easier so it's worth following.
+The adapter approach allows us to change our mind later easier so it's worth implementing.

 ### Setting Up an Alt Instance